 If you need more information about wage garnishments in Arizona, call a Phoenix bankruptcy lawyer at Hilltop Law Firm today at (602) 466-9631.

 Mirroring federal laws, Arizona wage garnishment laws provide identical protections for citizens, limiting the amount that creditors can garnish from their paychecks.

 With only non-exempt wages accessible to creditors for garnishment, there are also strict limits in Arizona on how much can be garnished per paycheck.

 Understanding How Wage Garnishment Works

 Wage garnishments, referred to as wage attachments in some cases, are orders from a court or government agency that require your employer to withhold a specific amount of money per check, sending it instead directly to the creditor.

 When Do Creditors Get To Garnish Wages?

-Before garnishing your wages, most creditors must obtain a court judgement that indicates you owe them money.
-Simply falling behind on payments to a creditor does not warrant wage garnishment until the creditor files a lawsuit and gets a judgement in court.
+Before garnishing your wages, most creditors must obtain a court judgment that indicates you owe them money.
+Simply falling behind on payments to a creditor does not warrant wage garnishment until the creditor files a lawsuit and gets a judgment in court.

-The following types of debt are exempt from following this rule and can garnish wages without a judgement:
+The following types of debt are exempt from following this rule and can garnish wages without a judgment:

 - Court Ordered Child Support